nullivex/ah-wiki/core/Chat.md

 ### Specific Clients

-You can also choose which clients recieve messages with `api.chatRoom.socketRoomBroadcast` by configuring `params.roomMatchKey` and `params.roomMatchValue` on the sending client.
+You can also choose which clients receive messages with `api.chatRoom.socketRoomBroadcast` by configuring `params.roomMatchKey` and `params.roomMatchValue` on the sending client.
 This will only broadcast messages to clients (in the same room who match).
 Examples include: `&roomMatchKey=id&roomMatchValue=123456` or `&roomMatchKey=auth&roomMatchValue=true`.
 For example, you can send a message to a single connection by ID:

 ```javascript
 var mockConnection = {room: 'lobby', roomMatchKey: 'id', roomMatchValue: 123};